linq2db/linq2db/README.md

 ### .Net Core specific

-Firstly bu some reason NuGet does not install `linq2db.Core` package automatically, so you'll need to install it manually.

-Secondly, because of .Net Core projects do not support NuGet content files all stuff is not copied into project's folder, so to run T4 templates you'll need:
+Because of .Net Core projects do not support NuGet content files all stuff is not copied into project's folder, so to run T4 templates you'll need:
 * open `$(SolutionDir).tools\linq2db.t4models` in Explorer
 * copy `CopyMe.XXX.Core.tt.txt` to your project's folder or subfolder, then you should use it instead of `CopyMe.XXX.tt.txt`

 # Running